26 Exciting Things To Do In Toronto At Night

 Dine on three or four courses while you gaze at the bright lights of the city skyline.

-A cruise on Lake Ontario is one of the relaxing things to do in Toronto at night and a fun way to spend three hours.
+A cruise on Lake Ontario is a fun way to spend three hours.

 The lake can freeze over in the winter, so the best time to cruise is in spring, summer or early fall.